Grilled Salmon with Herb and Meyer Lemon Compound Butter

 Equipment

-Pinot Noir, Chardonnay, and Sauvignon Blanc are great choices for Grilled Salmon.
+Salmon works really well with Chardonnay, Pinot Noir, and Sauvignon Blanc.
 To decide on white or red, you should consider your seasoning and sauces.
 Chardonnay is a great friend to buttery, creamy dishes, while sauvignon blanc can complement herb or citrus-centric dishes.
 A light-bodied, low-tannin red such as the pinot noir goes great with broiled or grilled salmon.
-The Calista Coast Range Pinot Noir with a 4.5 out of 5 star rating seems like a good match.
-It costs about 25 dollars per bottle.
+One wine you could try is Lapis Luna Chardonnay.
+It has 4.7 out of 5 stars and a bottle costs about 13 dollars.

 DifficultyMedium